In this article:

 Technically, your immune system can clear minor bacterial infections and viral infections (common warts) without treatment.
 The same can be said for fungal infections.

-However, those with compromised immune systems can have more frequent fungal infections or very resistant cases that do not respond to topical medications.
+However, people with compromised immune systems can have more frequent fungal infections or very resistant cases that do not respond to topical medications.
 These immunocompromised groups include those with diabetes mellitus, HIV/AIDS, and advanced age.
 (3)

 These disinfectants have antimicrobial and antifungal properties.
 They can kill fungal hyphae, but I typically do not recommend its use on a rash.

 Rubbing alcohol, apple cider vinegar (undiluted), and hydrogen peroxide can slow wound healing if there are wounds/open sores associated with the fungal infection.
-They can cause discomfort, chemical burn, and dry skin, which can lead to a flare-up or worsening of eczema and dry skin.

-For ringworm/tinea, see your dermatologist if the over the counter antifungal creams are not effective.
+For ringworm/tinea, see your dermatologist if the over-the-counter antifungal creams are not effective.

 For fungus infecting the toenail (onychomycosis), I recommend over-the-counter options as the prescription options are not very effective and can be very pricey.